Shinkuchan

 View of Wufu entrance of Shinkuchan.

-Shinkuchan (新堀江 (Xīnkūjīang)) is a Taiwanese car-free shopping, eating and entertainment district of Kaohsiung.
+Shinkuchan (新堀江 (Xīnkūjīang)) is a car-free shopping, eating and entertainment district of Kaohsiung, Taiwan.
 Shinkuchan is a collection of several streets and alleys and is packed with boutique clothing shops and restaurants along with many stalls selling food, snacks, and drinks.
 Shinkuchan shops and stalls start to open mid-afternoon and the neighbourhood has many small alleys with small houses that have been turned into places to eat.

 History

 The real birth of Shinkuchan was in the context of the collapse of the surrounding business district after a fire broke out in the Datong Department Store on October 29, 1995.
 In 1997, Liu Yifu, general manager of Shinkuchan, cooperated with the Ministry of Economic Affairs to comprehensively transform the district.
 Although this fire destroyed Datong Department Store, which had been operating for 20 years, it also gave the business district outside Datong Department Store an opportunity to reorganise.